We Are All Made of Light

-We Are All Made Of Light is an immersive art exhibition about our interconnectedness, created by Seattle-based artist Maja Petric.
-The installation utilizes interactive light, spatial sound, and artificial intelligence (AI) to create audiovisual trails of each visitor as they move through the space.
-These personalized light sculptures accumulate as the exhibition progresses, emulating a constellation in which visitors are connected to one another through the past, present, and future.
-The installation creates an immersive starscape, evoking the beauty of the universe and revealing the invisible ties between us and the rest of the world.
-We Are All Made Of Light also coincides with Seattle’s BOREALIS: a festival of light, debuting in October in South Lake Union and across Seattle.
+We Are All Made Of Light was an immersive art exhibition about our interconnectedness, created by Seattle-based artist Maja Petric.
+The installation utilized interactive light, spatial sound, and artificial intelligence (AI) to create audiovisual trails of each visitor as they moved through the space.
+These personalized light sculptures accumulated as the exhibition progressed, emulating a constellation in which visitors were connected to one another through the past, present, and future.
+The installation created an immersive starscape, evoking the beauty of the universe and revealing the invisible ties between us and the rest of the world.
+We Are All Made Of Light also coincided with Seattle’s BOREALIS: a festival of light, debuting in October, 2018 in South Lake Union and across Seattle.

 The technological components of We Are All Made Of Light are developed by Microsoft Principal Researcher Mihai Jalobeanu.